Consent Manager Dialog

 These keys are available on the theme object to customize your dialog.

-component so the theme keys are available to customize the widget.
+The dialog also contains the ConsentManagerWidget component so the theme keys are available to customize the widget.

 Accessibility Features